alexdsbreslav/python_for_uxr/step2_learn_python_basics/README.md

 Once you have mastered the basic vocabulary and grammar, you'll come back here to start working with your own data in JupyterLab. **I would recommend completing lessons 1-10; you do not need to complete lessons 11-12**.
 Lessons 11 and 12 are less relevant for the kinds of code we will be writing.

+## To get started...
-## [Click here](https://www.codecademy.com/learn/learn-python) to head over to codeacademy to get started!
+[Click here](https://www.codecademy.com/learn/learn-python) to head over to codeacademy to get started!
 Good luck, we'll see you back here soon to start working on your own data!

+## When you're done...
-When you do come back, [Click here](https://github.com/alexdsbreslav/python_for_uxr/tree/master/step3_python_in_jupyter_notebooks) to see the step 3 instructions online.
+[Click here](https://github.com/alexdsbreslav/python_for_uxr/tree/master/step3_python_in_jupyter_notebooks) to see the step 3 instructions online.
 You can also open up the instructions on your computer by navigating to the `step3_python_in_jupyter_notebooks` folder and opening the `offline_README.pdf`